therealqz/aws-reverseproxy/README.md

 Desired Capacity is 2
 Minimum capacity is 2
 Maximum capacity is 4
-Set SCale-out if CPU utilization reaches 90%
+Set Scale-out if CPU utilization reaches 90%

 Ensure there is an SNS topic to send out scaling notifications